 So what’s the bottom line then?
 With the amount of internet-connected devices growing for use in our homes, cars, offices and to be worn on our bodies, we’ve got to be as smart as these devices when it comes to security.

+Install security software.
+Make sure your router’s firewall is on.
+Read up on security and online privacy tips.
+Talk to experts about your concerns.
 Understand the risks to your personal data from something as simple as connecting to a public Wi-Fi network.
 Take proactive measures in order to minimize risk to your other connected devices and importantly to your sensitive and valuable personal data.